-Recommendations prioritize strategies to prevent ventilator-associated pneumoniaJuly 16th, 2014 in Diseases, Conditions, Syndromes /
+Recommendations prioritize strategies to prevent ventilator-associated pneumoniaJuly 16, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Thousands of critically ill patients on life support develop ventilator-associated pneumonia (VAP) each year.
 A new document released today by a consortium of professional organizations helps prioritize strategies to prevent this potentially fatal infection.

 This guidance, featured in the update of the Compendium of Strategies to Prevent Healthcare-Associated Infections in Acute Care Hospitals, is published in the August issue of Infection Control and Hospital Epidemiology and was produced in a collaborative effort led by the Society for Healthcare Epidemiology of America, the Infectious Diseases Society of America, the American Hospital Association, the Association for Professionals in Infection Control and Epidemiology, and The Joint Commission.
 Included in the guidance are specific recommendations for implementation in acute care facilities for adults, pediatric and neonatal patient populations.

 "Because the Compendium consists of guidance documents rather than guidelines, we have flexibility to include recommendations where the formal grading of the quality of evidence is relatively low but where experts agree that the potential benefits outweigh potential risks and costs," said Michael Klompas, MD, MPH, a co-lead author with Sean Berenholtz, MD, MHS.
 "This is especially important for younger patient populations where evidence is sparse."